JadeCong/JadeCong.github.io/contents/publications/example-pub.md

 ---
 layout: post
-title: Example Talk
+title: Example Pub
 description: >
-  This is an example that how to make a post-type talk post.
+  This is an example that how to create a pub post.
 hide_description:
 image:
   path: